ConfusedNewbie/ConfusedNewbie/README.md

 - 👋 Hi, I’m @ConfusedNewbie
 - 👀 I’m still learing a lot of new things about computers and programming in general as I have just started my journey.
-- 🌱 Currently I'm learning C++ and DSA.
+- 🌱 Currently I'm focusing in learning C++, DSA and web development.
 - 💞️ I’m looking forward to collaborating with you all in the coming days!
 - 📫 You can reach out to me through my email : rahulblitz1@gmail.com